FLinguenheld/ocrp13-Lettings/readme.md

 Create a repository with the same Heroku application name.

 **4 - CircleCI :**
-In the tab *projects*, search your GitHub repository and clic on the button *Set Up Project*.
+In the tab *projects*, search your GitHub repository and click on the button *Set Up Project*.
 Then select the *Fastest* method.
-Due to this method, CircleCI is using the configuration file *.circleci/config.yml*.
+Due to this method, CircleCI will use the configuration file *.circleci/config.yml*.

 From the main menu, navigate into *Organization Settings/Contexts* to create a context.
-The latter allows to save variables used in the configuration file.
+The latter allows you to save variables used in the configuration file.
-Create a context name : `oc-lettings-context` and add it these variables :
+Create a context name : `oc-lettings-context` and add these variables to it :

 `DOCKER_LOGIN` : Votre login DockerHub
 `DOCKER_PASSWORD` : Password DockerHub
-`HEROKU_APP_NAME`  : Le nom de votre application (le même que DockerHub)
+`HEROKU_APP_NAME` : Your application name (the same used in DockerHub)
-`HEROKU_API_KEY`  : Votre clef API donnée par Heroku
+`HEROKU_API_KEY` : Your API key given by Heroku

 #### Production application launching
 Each push on the main branch sets off :